 Director of Bands: Director of the Wind Ensemble

-Mr. Dimiceli has taught at McNeil since the Fall of 2004, originally serving as Associate Director.
+Mr. Dimiceli arrived at McNeil in the Fall of 2004, originally serving as Associate Director.
 He teaches the Wind Ensemble and Marching Band, and he assists with the Wind Symphony and Symphonic Band.
 He also serves on the campus Leadership Team as Fine Arts Department Chair.
+Mr. Dimiceli is on staff for the Texas Ambassadors of Music and he is an active concert and sight reading judge for the Texas Music Adjudicators Association.
 Prior to coming to McNeil Mr. Dimiceli taught at San Marcos HS and Westfield HS (Spring ISD).

 Some of Mr. Dimiceli’s fondest playing memories are from his time in UT performing ensembles, his two years (1996-97) in the Longhorn Band and in his three years (1997-99) in The Cavaliers Drum and Bugle Corps.